 Legislators can pass laws and state budgets that promote economic security for families, access to health care, child care and preschool, quality education, and create more equitable child welfare and juvenile justice systems.

 Legislators can support local efforts to provide universal high quality early care, health and education programs, especially those who are most vulnerable.

-County supervisors can invest in programs that improve children’s economic security, reduce housing instability, enhance child health and development, and improve public safety.
+County elected officials can invest in programs that improve children’s economic security, reduce housing instability, enhance child health and development, and improve public safety.

-County supervisors can partner with other county-wide organizations to provide universal access to quality early childhood education programs and facilities.
+County elected officials can partner with other county-wide organizations to provide universal access to quality early childhood education programs and facilities.